 Please note, I’m just a lunch packer.
 I’m not a dietitian nor have an education in nutrition.
-The foods I choose to consume, might be the last thing you would eat.
-I respect others’ choices and hope readers will afford me the same courtesy.
+The foods I choose might not work for your needs or lifestyle.
+I respect your choices and hope you will afford me the same courtesy.

 Make a list of foods or meals you enjoy eating, don’t forget snacks.
 Be realistic, if you normally eat a burrito with double steak from a fast casual restaurant, you probably won’t be satisfied with a prepared frozen meal of lasagna.
-But maybe you find a copycat recipe online and create your own burrito bowl.
-If you only eat greens when a house salad is served at a fancy restaurant, you’re going to be dissatisfied and distract at work or school if you pack a salad as your main entree for lunch.
+But maybe you can find a copycat recipe online and can create your own burrito bowl.
+If you never choose a salad when dining out, you’re going to be dissatisfied and distracted at work or school if you pack a salad as your main entree for lunch.
 Maybe start with salad as a side to your main dish.

-If you like leftovers, you might find making an extra serving at dinner is a fast way to a packed lunch.
-If you don’t cook or cooking from scratch is out of the question at this time, you might assemble meals from the frozen food aisle, canned soup or sandwiches.
+If you like leftovers, you might find making an extra serving at dinner is a quick way to a packed lunch.
+If you don’t cook or cooking from scratch is out of the question at this time, you might assemble meals from the frozen food aisle, use soups or sandwiches.

 If you have some containers, pull them out and match lids to the base (I love Pyrex).
 If possible, store your lunch packing supplies in one area of your kitchen.
 If your school or workplace lacks a microwave, determine what non-heated meals you can pack or whether insulating containers would work for your schedule.
 Make sure you address any challenges that would keep you from packing or that could become possible excuses.

-Your next list is an ingredient and/or grocery list.
+Next make an ingredient and/or grocery list.
 Inventory your pantry, freezer and fridge while making a grocery list based on your meal wish list.
-You might go so far as to create a weekly or monthly meal plan for lunches and dinners.
+You might go a step further and create a weekly or monthly meal plan for lunches and dinners.